navedmerchant/get-gplay-app-details/README.md

 >

 ## What is this?
-A simple command line utility to get gplay app details.
+A simple command line utility to get gplay app details, the output is formatted as a JSON.
 You can use this locally as a utility, or call it as a command line from your backend server to get for example an app icon for the a app package name.

 ## Installation